QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 We'll use linear algebra first to explain and then do  some experiments with  a "monetarist theory of  price levels".

-Economist  call it a "monetary" or "monetarist" theory of  price levels because  effects on  price levels occur via a central banks's  decisions to print  money supply.
+Economists call it a "monetary" or "monetarist" theory of  price levels because  effects on  price levels occur via a central banks's  decisions to print  money supply.

-  * a goverment's fiscal policies determine whether it **expenditures** exceed its **tax collections**
+  * a goverment's fiscal policies determine whether its *expenditures* exceed its *tax collections*
-  * if its expenditures exceeds it tax collections, the government can instruct the central bank to  cover the difference by **printing money**
+  * if its expenditures exceed its tax collections, the government can instruct the central bank to  cover the difference by *printing money*
   * that leads to effects on the price level as price level path adjusts to equate the supply of money to the demand for money

 Such a theory of  price levels was described by Thomas Sargent and Neil Wallace in chapter 5 of